prairie-guy/ai_utilities/README.md

 Notes:
 1) Requires `Python >= 3`
 2) Install selenium: `conda install selenium`  or  `pip install selenium`
-3) Place an browser driver appropriate for your browser and operating system in PATH.
+3) Install an appropriate browser and browser driver (appropriate for your browser and operating system) in PATH.
-4) For example, if using linux and Firefox:
+4) For example, if using Ubuntu and Firefox:
 - `tar xfvz geckodriver-v0.19.1-linux64.tar.gz`
 - `mv geckodriver ~/bin/`, where `~/bin` is a dir in PATH